-This court can sit as an Article II court because the United States controls Hawai'i not as a sovereign but as an occupying power and there has been no peace treaty between states to end the occupation.39 Article II courts can extend their jurisdiction to maintain orderly control of an occupied territory.
+This court can sit as an Article II court because the United States controls treaty between states to end the occupation.39 Article II courts can extend their jurisdiction to maintain orderly control of an occupied territory.
 Exercising Article II jurisdiction and granting the requested injunctive relief complies with public international law.
 In this manner, this Court could apply local law as required of an occupying power by the laws of war.